 As previously noted, a web link to the Customer Service Survey is included when corresponding with constituents via the Public Assistance email account.
-However, the Commission would like to increase participation in the Customer Service Survey as it provides valuable feedback that results in improvements at the Commission.
+Also, the Commission uses listservs to contact stakeholders directly and ask them to take the survey.
+The Commission will continue to investigate methods of engagement to increase participation in the Customer Service Survey as it provides valuable feedback that results in improvements at the Commission.